mmoreno43/aws_project/README.md

 git push -u git@github.com:<yourusername>/aws_project.git master
 ```

-If succesful, you should be able to login into your Github and see your project and your html file that you created within that project.
+If successful, you should be able to login into your Github and see your project and your html file that you created within that project.

 # AWS
 So lets begin,